Build a Multi-Language Dynamic Website with Laravel Localization

 ];

-To set the current language, we will use a middleware.
+To set the current language and to show the list of languages other than the selected language, we will use a middleware.
 All the routes will go through this middleware.
-Our menu will look like below:

 Create the middleware named LanguageMiddleware using the below command: